MicrophoneArrayBenchmarking/airfoil-in-kevlar-walled-windtunnel/README.md

 ```

 # References
+[Welch1967]: Welch, P. (1967).
+The use of fast Fourier transform for the estimation of power spectra: A method based on time averaging over short, modified periodograms.
+IEEE Transactions on Audio and Electroacoustics, 15(2), 70–73. https://doi.org/10.1109/TAU.1967.1161901

 [Sarradj2012]: Sarradj, E. (2012).
 Three-dimensional acoustic source mapping with different beamforming steering vector formulations.
 Advances in Acoustics and Vibration, 2012(4), 1–12. https://doi.org/10.1155/2012/292695

 [Sijtsma2007]: Sijtsma, P. (2007).
 CLEAN based on spatial source coherence.
 International Journal of Aeroacoustics, 6(4), 357–374.